 From Recipient to Resident: Transplant Surgeon Followed Her Dream

 Silke Niederhaus, MD, remembers clearly the day she decided to be a transplant surgeon.
-She was 11 and undergoing a kidney transplant herself in Heidelberg, Germany, which was where she spent the first 19 years of her life.
+She was 11 and undergoing a kidney transplant herself in Heidelberg, Germany, where she spent the first 19 years of her life.
 While explaining her upcoming procedure, her surgeon asked her what she wanted to be when she grew up.

 "When I told him I wanted to be a transplant surgeon, he just looked at me and said, 'Stay away from boys, because they'll ruin your career path,'" Dr. Niederhaus recalls with a laugh.
 "Once I had actually said out loud what I wanted to do, I decided that really was the career for me."